Hash List Importer

 For RDSv3 hash-sets, this feedback will consist solely of the number of hash items read.
 This is because the time needed to count the distinct hash values is not conducive to providing as estimated time to completion.
 That said, the readme.txt file accompanying the hash-set should provide that count.

 Once the hash-library has been created, the examiner can use the Hash Libraries option on the EnCase Case menu to set the new hash library as the current case’s primary or secondary library.
 It’s also possible to use the Manage Hash Library option on the Tools menu in order to import the hash-set from the newly created library into another library.

-Please be warned that it’s not possible to remove a hash-set once it’s been added to a hash-library.
-To get around this, one would need to create a new library and then import the desired hash-sets from the old library into the new one.
+It’s important to note that it’s not possible to remove a hash-set once it’s been added to a hash-library.
+To overcome this, it’s necessary to import the desired hash-set(s) into a new library whilst excluding the remainder.

 The option to output a binary file is designed to be used in conjunction with the Binary Hash-List Analysis EnScript, which may provide a faster method of identifying those items with MD-5 hash values that either are, or are not, in a sorted binary list-file.
 The binary file produced by the script will contain nothing but the sorted, concatenated MD-5 hash-values in binary format; no other metadata will be present.

 Should the examiner need to quickly identify files from a known set (e.g., confidential company documents), use of the Matching File Analysis EnScript is recommended:

 This script calculates hash values on demand but only if the file being checked has a logical size matching that of one of the target files.
 This makes it much faster and removes the need to hash files beforehand.